galopago/misistemita/a-backplates/a00/README.md

 ## Usage example #1

-Backplate hosting a relay board, one cable with low power signals, and other cable to switch a higher power load
+Backplate hosting a relay board, one cable with low power signals, and the other cable for switching a higher power load